orb16/ICCB2015_R_workshop/README.md

 ## Updated files post-workshop:

+(This is just if you don't want to download the entire zip again)

 (1) PDF of latest version of data manipulation with answers: http://bit.ly/1IAZsb0

 (2) PDF of latest version of ggplot with answers: http://bit.ly/1hcFXvi

 ## Extra info

-(1) See the extra materials folder
+(1) See the extra materials folder - lots of extra materials in there! - extensions of what we covered

 (2) For those interested in 3D graphs, see my tutorial on it - https://oliviarata.wordpress.com/2015/03/07/visualising-model-predictions-with-3d-graphs/